ChaosKinggg/Robocon-2025-BRACTs-VIT-Pune-boards/README.md

-# Robocon-2025-BRACTs-VIT-Pune-boards
-Showcase of Competition-used hardware boards developed by the BRACTs VIT Pune (Robocon team 2025), focusing on system integration and PCB design.

-# Robocon 2025 – Hardware Boards Repository
+# Robocon 2025 BRACTs VIT-Pune Hardware Boards Repository

-Welcome to the **Robocon 2025 Hardware Boards Repository**.
+Welcome to the **Robocon 2025 BRACTs VIT-Pune Hardware Boards Repository**.
-This repository contains the collection of **hardware boards and buffer boards** developed for **Robocon 2025** by me along with my teammates, under the guidance of our seniors.
+This repository contains the collection of **Competition-used hardware and buffer boards** developed for **Robocon 2025** by me along with my teammates, under the guidance of our seniors.

 All boards were **designed using Altium Designer**, **manufactured in-house for testing and validation**, and after successful revision and validation, **fabricated using professional PCB fabrication services**.
 Final boards were **assembled in-house** and used by **BRACT’s VIT Pune** during **Robocon 2025**.